Donald Trump's Tax Plan Takes Shape - FITSNews

 Despite his apparent eagerness to entertain this concession to wealthy blue state taxpayers, members of Trump’s own team indicated a willingness to radically depart from decades-long GOP tradition of lowering taxes for high income-earners, with vice president JD Vance and budget director Russell Vought reportedly considering raising taxes for those making more than $1 million per year.

-While the move appears to be dead on arrival in capitol hill, MAGA heir-apparent Vance’s consideration of the policy is indicative of the GOP’s shift towards populist ideology.
+While the move appears to be dead on arrival on Capitol Hill, MAGA heir-apparent Vance’s consideration of the policy is indicative of the GOP’s shift towards populist ideology.

 RELATED | BANNON BLASTS MAINSTREAM GOP